dy/templize/plan.md

   + it's independent already
   + it makes API/docs more lightweight
   + makes polyfill useful and independent on its own
+  + it moves problem of instantiating subtemplates outside of package scope

 * [ ] don't expose event handler as attribute